What Is IRS Form 1040-SR?

 IRS Form 1040-SR Explained

-IRS Form 1040-SR is a version of the 1040 tax return that's been created specifically for use by senior citizens.
-Lawmakers have been trying for years to cut seniors a bit of a break at tax time, and the Bipartisan Budget Act of 2018 finally took a solid step in that direction, providing for this form.
-Individuals aged 65 and older now have their own tax return, the 1040-SR.
+Form 1040-SR is a version of the 1040 tax return that was created specifically for use by senior citizens.
+Lawmakers have been trying for years to cut seniors a bit of a break at tax time, and the Bipartisan Budget Act of 2018 finally marked a solid step in that direction.
+It required the Internal Revenue Service (IRS) to create a tax form that is easier to read and use for individuals aged 65 and older, which resulted in the 1040-SR.

 The 1040-SR is similar to the 1040-EZ in many ways, and it's much easier for older taxpayers to negotiate than the standard Form 1040.